Ecwid/ecwid-api-docs/includes/_authentication.md

 ##Access scopes
 Scopes are permissions that identifies the scope of access your application requests from the user.
+You should pass the required scopes along with the authorization request to Ecwid oAuth server when a user installs your application.
+See details above: [Get access token](#get-access-token).

 * read_store_profile (requested in all cases even if not specified)
 * update_store_profile